Young female entrepreneur enjoying business and job success against city and sunset background. Successful businesswoman smiling outdoors

 Get my concise, FREE report for step-by-step guidance to STAND OUT & WIN in interviews!

-How to Close Your Job Interview
+How to Close a Job Interview

 by THEA kelley | January 2, 2020

 Is it important what you say at the end of an interview?
 You bet it is.
+Let’s look at how to close a job interview.

 First impressions are important, but so are final words.
 This is true at any interview, but especially as you approach the end of the overall interviewing process and a decision will soon be made.

 As the interview draws to a close, you need to accomplish three crucial objectives: